smadlangbayan368-hub/TeamDronePayload4/README.md

 # Project Details
-## Assumptions and datasets
+## Assumptions
 -  Initial drone weight = 1Kg
--    Composes the motors, propellors, electronics, main body, etc.) (Refer to link above for more details)
+  -  Composes the motors, propellors, electronics, main body, etc.) (Refer above for more details)
--      Please refer to 'DroneDesign_StudentProjectTemplate_Preview.pdf' located in the Documentations folder and [Link](https://github.com/mathworks/MATLAB-Simulink-Challenge-Project-Hub/tree/main/Classroom%20Challenge%20Projects/Projects/Drone%20Payload%20Capacity%20and%20Structural%20Design%20Analysis) for more specifics about assumptions and requirements.
+-  Thrust to Weight Ratio = 2:1 (This value is locked to this to ensure maximization of payload weight)
+-  Factor of Safety >= 1.5 (Suggested by problem documentation.
+Also the standard)

+## Datasets
+-  'droneArmMaterials.mat' (Given in Repo and loads the data of materials that were specified in the problem)
+-  Drone arms (Given in repo.)
+  -  'Circle_Arm.STL'
+  -  'Triangle_ArmMOD.STL'
+  -  'Beam_Arm.STL'
+  -  'Lattice_ArmV2.STL'
+-  'BackupData.Mat'(For the backup program and not needed to run the main one)

 ## Approach
 Our team approached this project as a learning opportunity to better our skills with the suggested.
 So, each team member proposed and designed at least one drone arm.
 As a result of this we ended up with 4 comparable drone arms.
 Being the Triangle Arm, Circle Arm, Beam Arm, and Lattice Arm designed by each member.
 Afterwards we coded a MATLAB program using their built in Partial Differential Equation Toolbox.
 Allowing us to gather the results necessary to fulfill the project.